Bio-protocol/GO_KEGG_enrichment_analysis_for_rice_genes/README.md

 ## Expected results

-With the input gene list, twenty-nine GO terms were enriched from the GO enrichment analysis using the self-curated annotation files, while none when using annoations from the AnnotationHub package.
-And eleven KEGG terms were enriched using the annotation from the KEGG database.
-The result tables and the visualization dot plots are listed in the /output folder.
+With the input gene lists, twenty-nine GO terms were enriched in the GO enrichment analysis using the self-curated annotation files, while none when using annoations from the AnnotationHub package.
+And eleven KEGG terms were enriched in the KEGG enrichment analysis using the annotation from the KEGG database.
+The result tables and the visualization dot plots are in the /output folder.

 ## License